davamix/Kaggle/README.md

 # Kaggle notebooks

-I'll drop here the finished notebooks from Kaggle competitions
+I'll drop here some notebooks from Kaggle competitions